The TB Davies Heritage

 The 2010s – GROWTH EXPANSION & RECOGNITION OF WORK ACHIEVEMENT

 To continue expansion, the company moves to a modern three and a half acre facility in Cardiff Bay.
 The new site allows the company to extend its range and stock holding to include podiums and scaffold towers.
-Patrick continues as Chairman of the board with Bryn’s great-grandson pictured second left taking over as Managing Director with Bryn’s great-grandson David Gray pictured second left taking over as Managing Director.
+Patrick continues as Chairman of the board with Bryn’s great-grandson, pictured second right, taking over as Managing Director.
 To David’s right are his brothers James and Mat, fellow Company Directors responsible for Communications and Quality respectively.